-Commercial Bakeries • Prep Rooms • Oven Zones • Packaging • Washdowns
+Commercial Bakeries • Mixing Rooms • Oven Zones • Proofing Rooms • Packaging Lines • Washdowns

 Zone-Specific Recommendations

 We do not push one system across the whole bakery.
-Oven zones, prep rooms, washdowns, packaging, coolers, and corridors often need different flooring builds.
+Oven zones, prep rooms, washdowns, packaging lines, coolers and corridors often need different floor builds.

 Prep-First Installation

-Grinding, crack repair, slab remediation, and moisture-aware priming come first so the floor is built on a stable substrate, not a shortcut.
+Grinding, crack repair, slab remediation, joint work and moisture-aware priming come first so the floor is built on a stable substrate.

 Built Around Operations